praat/praat/README.md

 1. edit and save the source code in Xcode on your Mac;
 2. type `praat-run` on your Windows 10 or 11 (under Parallels Desktop on your Mac).

-If you also want to develop the 32-bit edition, you add to `.profile`:
+If you also want to develop the Intel 32-bit edition, you add to `.profile`:

     # in Cygwin:~/.profile
     alias praat32-build="( cd ~/praats32 &&\